Updated August 2026

 Director exclusion from bonuses

-Company directors can now be excluded from the tax-free bonuses for employees; previously they had to be included.
+Company directors can now be excluded from the tax-free annual bonuses paid to employees of EOT-owned companies.
+Previously, if bonuses were paid, directors had to be included on the same terms as everyone else.

 Contributions to the EOT are treated as a distribution